 Features of the recovery perspective found in integrated treatments for co-occurring disorders include acknowledging the long-term, internal process of recovering from an addiction and understanding how recovery progresses in stages that happen over the patient’s lifetime.

-Neither addiction nor mental illness are “curable,” but they are manageable.
-Integrated aftercare services must be incorporated into a recovering addict’s treatment plan to address emerging physical and mental issues on an ongoing basis.
+Neither addiction nor mental illness is curable, but they are manageable.
+Integrated aftercare services need to be in a recovering addict’s treatment plan to address emerging physical and mental issues on an ongoing basis.

-In addition to medical care and psycho-therapeutic counseling, patients may also benefit from holistic therapies involving creative, spiritual and nature-oriented activities.
+In addition to medical care and psycho-therapeutic counseling, patients may benefit from holistic therapies involving creative, spiritual, and nature-oriented activities.